webida/webida-restful-api/docs/WorkspaceApi.md

 var body = new WebidaRestfulApi.Execution(); // Execution |

 var opts = {
-  'async': false // Boolean | Spawn a child process for given command and returns a child process info only. , Actual output (stream of message) will be delivered to web socket channel, with room id /sessions/asyn-{Execution#id}
+  'async': false // Boolean | Spawn a child process for given command and returns the created child proc info.
+Actual output (stream of message) will be delivered to web socket channel, with room id /sessions/async-{execId}
 };

 var callback = function(error, data, response) {